YWCA Knoxville and the Tennessee Valley | Programs & Services

 Phyllis Wheatley Center

+Middle-school is tough, but the vibrant staff at Phyllis Wheatley Center make it a whole lot easier.
 After-School Enrichment Program (ASEP) provides a safe, nurturing environment with structure and accountability for middle-school students at no cost.
-Services are available from 3:30 p.m. to 6:00 p.m. daily during the school year, with occasional extended hours during holiday breaks and teacher in-service days.
+Services are available from 3:30 p.m. to 6:30 p.m. daily during the school year, with occasional extended hours during holiday breaks and teacher in-service days.

 ASEP works to encourage academic success, leadership, civic involvement, healthy decision-making, and positive family engagement.
 Focus areas include academics, teen pregnancy, youth and family violence, substance use, childhood obesity, and future planning.
 Students participate in daily academic enhancement, weekly prevention programming, regular physical activity, and choose from a variety of educational blocks.

 ASEP has trained staff available to meet families in the community and provide support to ensure success among enrolled students.
 Family outreach includes parenting groups, home visits, onsite and community meetings, and family events.

 SKIPP is a popular summer option for families needing a safe place for their children during the summer break.
 This 8 week-long summer day camp offers enriching programming for children, ages 5 to 14.
 Students enjoy the summer reading challenge, intensive swim lessons, working in the garden, and cooking classes.
 Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.

 SKIPP focuses on keeping costs low for busy parents, cultivating a love of reading, and leading social and cultural development.
 Scholarships are available.
 Spots fill up fast, so families are encouraged to register early.